 ...and the early sun made every color more saturated and every hill around more 3D.

 Yep, not a bad way to start a day.
 The place, weather, air... it was all too cool there to just leave right away, so I pulled another recovery piece of equipment I took with me from the trunk, a recovery strap, and had some morning balance exercise.

 The road in the valley was short and I entered a highway towards the Black Canyon Of The Gunnison within a moment.
-To my surprise, several its miles weren’t paved either.
+To my surprise, several of its miles weren’t paved either.
 But compared to the trails earlier, this was wide and smooth like it was made for a Boeing to land on.
 And even when it turned to pavement, it was fun and it went by quickly.
-Before entering the canyon, I was in totally different environment again:
+Before entering the canyon, I was in a totally different environment again:

 Everything just worked well.
 I even tuned in some fm radio I was happy to listen!
-Didn't took long and I passed a sign towards the canyon and I was on a dirt road again, which took me straight to this wonder.
+Didn't take long and I passed a sign towards the canyon and I was on a dirt road again, which took me straight to this wonder.

 What a place!

 This spot checkmarked off the list, I headed south.
 The geological features next to the road were cool...